tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/052_sample_actor/README.md

 `check_auth(&req.tapp_id_b64, &req.address, &req.auth_b64).await?`

-This function will verify that req.auth_b64 matches the req.address from the recorded user log in data.
+This function will verify that req.auth_b64 matches the req.address from the recorded user's login data.
 If it fails, an error would be thrown.
 Basically, the auth_b64 is a session key.
 The TAppStore actor stores session information using this auth_b64 as a key.
-The client needs to keep the auth_b64 safely.
-Any malicious hacker, as long as they don't have this session key, it will be hard for them to impersonate a real user.
+The client needs to keep the auth_b64 in safe storage.
+It'll be hard for a malicious hacker, as long as they don't have this session key, to impersonate a real user.
 Note that all the communication between browser and any TEA nodes are encrypted to prevent middle man and replay attacks.

-## faucet
+## Faucet

 Faucet is a special feature that only lives in the local dev-runner.
 The developer needs some test tokens even during local testing.
-So we make a faucet button function to get 1000 free test token from DAO_RESERVE.
+So we make a faucet button function to dispense 1000 free test token from DAO_RESERVE.
 Of course this will not be the case in the testnet or production.

 Faucet request is handled by `"faucet" => api::txn_faucet(arg, from_actor).await?,`.